Skip to content

 There is so much to see in the gardens at Benthall Hall, from a cosy kitchen garden, to a stunning rose garden, to the fascinating range of spring and autumn crocuses.

 The garden at Benthall is a tranquil haven with places to sit and absorb the beauty.
 A quiet amble leads you to discover a traditional garden with soft edges, where plants billow over hidden paths, beds brim with fragrant roses and carpets of crocuses appear twice a year.
-Visitors will also find: a walled garden, traces of Victorian plant hunting, an Elizabethan skittle lawn and unusual plant species.
+Visitors will also find: a walled garden, traces of Victorian plant collecting, an Elizabethan skittle lawn and unusual plant species.

 From c.1860 to 1890 Benthall Hall was leased to the Maw family who were tile manufacturers.
 In 1883, Maw and his brother Arthur moved their successful tile production company, Maw & Co, to the Benthall Works in Jackfield.
 While Arthur ran the family business, George focused on design.
 His designs were heavily influenced by his botanical interests, and these can be seen clearly in the gardens at Benthall.